sachinkr91/api-rest-meetings/libs/csharp/docs/AuthenticationApi.md

 <a name="getauthorizationcode"></a>
 # **GetAuthorizationCode**
-> void GetAuthorizationCode (string clientId = null, string redirectUri = null, string state = null, string scope = null, string responseType = null)
+> void GetAuthorizationCode (string clientId = null, string redirectUri = null, string state = null, string scope = null, string responseType = null, string appName = null, string appLogoUrl = null)

 Get Authorization Code

 This is NOT a REST endpoint.
 Documenting here for consistentcy.
-This URL shoujld be used by a client application user's browser to perform authorization.
+This URL should be used by a client application user's browser to perform authorization.
 User will be redirected back to client application upon completion with state and code parameters.
+Use \"bluejeans.com\" as hostname.
+The code returned is only good for 30 seconds.
+You will want to call /oauth2/token with it as soon as possible.

 ### Example
 ```csharp